 Peranakan Museum.
 In a lovely Victorian building with an intricate paint job, this museum tells the story of all the immigrants who make up Singapore’s population.
 There is a big festival in the street outside this week with many food trailers. $12

 National Museum of Singapore.
-Basically a history museum, it is in a lovely grand building. $10 reduced
+A history museum, it is in a lovely grand building. $10 reduced

 Cathedral of the Good Shepherd.
 A lovely small Catholic church, very simple inside with gold medallions on the roof and a nice painting at the back.

 Singapore Art Museum.
 Closed for renos.
-I several stone Victorian buildings.
+I have several stone Victorian buildings.

 SAM at 8Q.
 Under renovation.
 Exhibits now at Tanjong Pagar Distripark.